 - Nonstandard kernel releases, such as Physical Address Extension (PAE) and Xen, aren't supported for any Linux distribution.
 For example, a system with the release string of 184.108.40.206-0.8-xen isn't supported.

 - Custom kernels, including recompilations of standard kernels, aren't supported.

 - For Debian distros other than version 9.4, the map feature isn't supported, and the Performance feature is available only from the Azure Monitor menu.
 It isn't available directly from the left pane of the Azure VM.

 The Linux kernel must be patched for the Spectre and Meltdown vulnerabilities.
 Please consult your Linux distribution vendor for more details.
 Run the following command to check for available if Spectre/Meltdown has been mitigated:

 Output for this command will look similar to the following and specify whether a machine is vulnerable to either issue.
 If these files are missing, the machine is unpatched.

 /sys/devices/system/cpu/vulnerabilities/meltdown:Mitigation: PTI /sys/devices/system/cpu/vulnerabilities/spectre_v1:Vulnerable /sys/devices/system/cpu/vulnerabilities/spectre_v2:Vulnerable: Minimal generic ASM retpoline

 Log Analytics workspace

-Azure Monitor for VMs requires the following two agents to be installed on each virtual machine or virtual machine scale set to be monitored.
+VM insights requires the following two agents to be installed on each virtual machine or virtual machine scale set to be monitored.
 To onboard the resource, install these agents and connect them to the workspace.
 See Network requirements for the network requirements for these agents.

 - Log Analytics agent.
 Collects events and performance data from the virtual machine or virtual machine scale set and delivers it to the Log Analytics workspace.
 Deployment methods for the Log Analytics agent on Azure resources use the VM extension for Windows and Linux.